mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Emperor and yet his Imperium lives on.
-At its heart, the Imperium was intended to be a sprawling free-trade zone, its worlds free to chart their own fates within well- defended borders.
+At its heart, the Imperium was intended to be a sprawling free-trade zone, its worlds free to chart their own fates within well-defended borders.
 This it has achieved.
 The Imperium has proven to be a worthy successor to the previous great empires.